canorve/CluSex/README.rst

 ------
 CluSex was designed to provide an improved sextractor catalog to my other project (DGCG).
-Consequently for the current CluSex version, it only works for the 14 output sextractor columns below::
+Hence, for the current CluSex version, it only works for the 14 output sextractor columns below::